Content code

 Corps

-After a while, the random distribution of the particles results in a uniform distribution throughout the container in which they are contained.
+After a while, the random dispersion of the particles results in a uniform distribution throughout the container.
 This phenomenon is called diffusion.
 In other words, it's a gradual process whereby a gas spreads throughout the space available to it.
 A gas can also mix with other gases through the motion of its particles.
-Diffusion explains why an atmospheric pollutant can spread over large areas, or why certain fragrances invade a part and then disappear.
+Diffusion explains why an atmospheric pollutant can spread over large areas, or why certain fragrances invade a room and then disappear.

 Content